rdh/rubyter/README.md

 # rdh/rubyter README

 ## Introduction
-Setting up Jupyter and iruby as described in [Ruby and Jupyter Notebooks](https://nithinbekal.com/posts/ruby-jupyter-notebooks/).
+Setting up Jupyter and iruby as described in [Ruby and Jupyter Notebooks](https://nithinbekal.com/posts/ruby-jupyter-notebooks/) on a Mac, from the ground up.

 ## Getting Started